jewel998/playlist/README.md

 [![License: Artistic-2.0](https://img.shields.io/badge/License-Artistic%202.0-0298c3.svg)](https://opensource.org/licenses/Artistic-2.0)

 # This is a Playlist that I made for my girlfriend.
-If you wish to use it, then go the this [link](https://jewel998.github.io/playlist)
+If you wish to use it, then go this [link](https://jewel998.github.io/playlist)

 Hope you like the interface.